Tafkas/fritzbox-munin/README.md

 # fritzbox-munin
-A collection of munin plugins to monitor your AVM FRITZ!Box router
+A collection of munin plugins to monitor your AVM FRITZ!Box router.
+The scripts have been developed using a FRITZ!Box 7362 SL running FRITZ!OS 06.20.

 ## Introduction